Enter the mind of Jonathan Goldstein. It's a nice place to visit, but you wouldn't want to live there.

 WireTap is produced by Jonathan Goldstein, with Mira Burt-Wintonick and Cristal Duhaime.

 Jonathan Goldstein's writing has appeared in The Walrus, The New York Times, GQ, and The National Post.
 He is a frequent contributor to PRI's This American Life and the New York Times Magazine, and was a 2002 co-recipient of The Third Coast Audio Festival's Gold Prize.
 In 2004, he was awarded a Canadian National Magazine award for humor.
-He is author of the novel, "Lenny Bruce is Dead".
-His latest book, "Ladies and Gentlemen, The Bible!" is available for purchase online.
+He is author of 'Lenny Bruce is Dead' and 'Ladies and Gentlemen, The Bible!'.
+His latest book, 'I'll Seize the Day Tomorrow', is available for purchase online.